kevroletin/toy-java-serializer/README.md

         public String strNumber;
         ...

-And second one is via defining separate type and then registering corresponding `TypeAdapter` like this.
+And the second one is via defining a separate type and then registering corresponding `TypeAdapter` like this.

     class User {